Who Will Make Schools Safer for LGBTQ Kids?

 Her apartment had also been the Teach For America office, so she’d come to know the charter corps members like family.
 “They felt comfortable calling the executive director at 9:30 at night to come make copies,” Chianese says.
 So when word of the shooting spread that morning, and corps members began texting each other to organize car pools to blood banks, Chianese was in the middle of the message storm.

 One of the first things the team did was to email Brittany Packnett (D.C.
 Region ’07) for advice on how to activate.
-Packnett (who is now Teach For America's vice president for national community alliances) told them to “go to the people who are already doing this work and ask what you can do.”
+Packnett (who is moving from being the executive director of the St. Louis region to leading national community initiatives for Teach For America) told them to “go to the people who are already doing this work and ask what you can do.”

 That’s the agenda that Hannah Gettig, as Orlando’s PRISM chapter organizer, has pursued, beginning by reaching out to City Year corps members (including one who applied to join the GLSEN Orlando board) to collaborate.
 “We want to get some more PD (professional development) going for corps members,” Gettig says, “and we want to spend the first year building relationships and partnerships with other LGBTQ organizations that are doing the work around us.”